TonyKennah/worldom/README.md

 *   **Interactive Tile Map:** An efficient, tile-based map that only renders visible tiles and displays a grid at appropriate zoom levels.
 *   **A\* Pathfinding:** Intelligent, natural-looking unit movement that navigates around obstacles.
 The pathfinding has been tuned to feel less "robotic" by introducing a small random cost to each step.
 *   **UI Panel:** An on-screen UI panel displays key information like FPS, zoom level, and cursor coordinates, and includes a clickable Exit link.
-*   **Unit Control:** Select single units with a left-click or multiple units by dragging a selection box with the left mouse button.
+*   **Unit Control:** Select single units with a left-click or multiple units by dragging a selection box.
 Command selected units via a right-click context menu.
 The "Build" command opens a sub-menu with structure options.

 ## Tech Stack